montanaflynn/ebola-outbreak/README.md

 # Ebola Confirmed Cases

 Built this to help spread awareness about the ongoing Ebola outbreak.
+Powered by data obtained from [HealthMap](http://healthmap.org/ebola/) who in turn got it from the [World Health Organization](http://www.who.int/en/).

 ## Install

-npm install ebola-cases --save
+npm install ebola-outbreak --save

 ## Usage

-var ebola = require('./index.js')
+var ebola = require('ebola-outbreak')
-var project = require('./project.js')

 // Return all the confirmed cases ebola.cases(function(err, output){